The truth is, there isn't really an organ or system of our bodies that are not potentially affected by RA. Why is that?

-So how do we deal with all of these without becoming so obsessive we become nothing short of hypochondriacs?
-Well, it is not easy, since we have to take stock on a daily, if not more often, basis.
+So how do we deal with all of these without feeling like hypochondriacs?
+Well, it is not easy since we have to take stock daily.
 The key is to step back and be a bit clinical about it versus having an emotional reaction.
-Is this easy?
-Oh no, not even a little bit, but with practice it is achievable.
+Is it easy?
+Oh no, not even a little bit, but with practice, it is achievable.

 Looking at issues "clinically"

 Let’s go through a scenario I experienced and you can see how it might work.
 I have very dry eyes as a result of Sjogrens Syndrome.
 Generally, I have had success treating it with simple dry eye drops.
 Several years ago, I began to notice a more gritty feeling and some vision issues, namely less clarity and even some disturbance in my nighttime vision while driving.

 This clinical way of looking at the issue was crucial because I initially thought it was the Sjogrens and did not give it much thought.
 Thankfully, I shared this with several people on my care team, and it led to me heading to my ophthalmologist for a prompt exam.
 It turns out I had cataracts in both eyes, often an issue with long-term corticosteroid use to treat RA.
 I had them surgically removed, and I am good to go now.